cosimameyer/overviewpy/README.md

 ## License

-`overviewpy` was created by Cosima Meyer.
-It is licensed under the terms of the BSD 3-Clause license.
+`overviewpy` is licensed under the terms of the BSD 3-Clause license.

 ## Credits